 What brought me to the practice of Yoga?
 My body was a mess and so was my life.
 I was desperate to find something, anything to help.
-Three different people recommended trying Yoga back in 2001, by then I'd had drop foot and a numb left leg, weak and fragile lower back and my marriage was a disaster.
+Three different people recommended trying Yoga.
+By then I'd had drop foot and a numb left leg, weak and fragile lower back and my marriage was a disaster.
 I was overweight, out of shape, depressed and felt very damaged.
 My friend and massage therapist urged me to go to a particular Yoga school and so I did.
 I entered a Traditional School of Yoga on April 2, 2002 and never looked back.

-The very first introductory class gave me hope as I began to move my body, breathe for what seemed like the very first time, as a sense of peace washed over me by the end of class.
-But that wasn't all, something within shifted or awakened and I knew this was something I needed to do...and so my journey began.
+The very first introductory class gave me hope as I began to move my body and breathe for what seemed like the very first time,.
+A sense of peace washed over me by the end of class.
+But that wasn't all.
+Something within shifted or awakened and I knew this was something I needed to do...and so my journey began.
 I attended class a few times each week and practiced on my own at home every single day.

 My Yoga training was steeped in the tradition of Guru to disciple.
 I was like a dry parched sponge, his Teachings were the water that filled me.
 Somehow everything I learned in those almost six years of study seemed familiar and flamed the spark to a full blown fire of spiritual growth just in time for me to begin facing challenges that dwarfed what I had previously faced.
-I went through a horrific divorce, was diagnosed with breast cancer, then experienced a fractured rib, a broken left foot...and I lost my job.
-I was broke, broken, alone, and yet my meditation practice never wavered...something so strong and solid rose up from within that carried me and still does to this day through life challenges with grace, courage, and determination....my Spirit.
+I went through a horrific divorce, was diagnosed with breast cancer, then experienced a fractured rib, a broken left foot...and I lost my Program Director job.
+I was broke, broken, alone, and yet my meditation practice never wavered.
+Something powerful rose up from within that carried me and still does to this day through life challenges with grace, courage, and determination, my Spirit.

 Additional training includes: Silver Sneakers & Bootstrap Yoga developed specifically for our troops.
 I donated my time to teaching Yoga to our troops at the Air National Guard base in Orange County, taught Yoga and gave Reiki to women while a member of the Creative Healing Connections retreat team-offering healing retreats for women with cancer and chronic illness.
 I've taught Yoga to people in wheelchairs and on oxygen because Yoga is meant for EVERY BODY.
 I am proof of that.

+In 2021 I began study with a Multi-Dimensional Healer and now am studying to be a Multi-Dimensional coach.
 My own practice continues to fill me giving me clarity, direction and inner peace.
-I continue to teach because this is my calling, my Divine Purpose and because I KNOW the power of this Ancient Science....Yoga has healed and continues to heal my Body, Mind, Spirit and Life!
+I continue to teach because this is my calling, my Divine Purpose and because I KNOW the power within and of this Ancient Science....Yoga has healed and continues to heal my Body, Mind, Spirit and Life!